MuffinTrap/wii-inercia24/reference/script.md

 ### 4. EXT.
 STARPORT ON LUNA SURFACE.
 RUNWAY ONE - DARK

+Camera looks at a warning light beacon next to the elevator hatch.
+The warning light goes on.

+Camera slowly moves back and up to show moon surface and the spaceport.
+The camera orbits around the spaceport
+There are two parallel runways on different sides of a central building.
+The flight control tower is on top of the central building.
+Control tower has windows up high and a rotating radar bar on top of the tower.

 Camera is looking down on the start of runway one.
 The elevator hatch is closed.
 Elevator hatch opens.